 The pharmacological management of Crohn’s disease is based on the control of the inflammatory process.
 The current leading biologic immunotherapies, Humira® (adalimumab) and Remicade® (infliximab) are administered parenterally to target Tumor Necrosis Factor (TNF) to induce and maintain disease remission.

 Tiziana’s intends to orally administer Foralumab to the small and large intestine via an enteric-coated capsule formulation.
 Foralumab binds locally to dendritic cells (antigen-presenting cells) lining the GI tract, inducing regulatory T cells supporting immunomodulation locally as well as systemically, it also has the ability to act topically to produce anti-inflammatory effects.
 Tiziana has completed a Phase 1 trial, conducted at the Brigham and Women's Hospital, Harvard Medical School, Boston, MA, USA.
 The trial was a single-site, double-blind, placebo-controlled, single ascending dose ("SAD") study in healthy subjects in which Foralumab was orally administered at 1.25, 2.5 and 5.0 mg per dose as enteric-coated capsules.
 Each cohort comprised of 4 subjects, of whom 3 received Foralumab treatment and 1 received a placebo capsule.
 All subjects completed the trial without any safety concerns at any of the doses.
-A Phase 1b multiple ascending dose study in mild-to-moderate Crohns patients is slated to begin in Q2 2022.
+Tiziana intends to conduct a Phase 1b multiple ascending dose study in mild-to-moderate Crohn's patients.

 Tiziana has been granted the first-ever patent on the transformational technology for Oral Delivery of all Anti-CD3 monoclonal antibodies for treatment of human diseases.